ForestAdmin/documentation/reference-guide/how-it-works/README.md

 ### **DMZ & VPN**

-You're free to host your **Admin Backend** in the cloud architecture you want to be compliant with your security infrastructure (DMZ, VPN, etc.).﻿
+You're free to host your **Admin Backend** in the cloud architecture you want to be compliant with your security infrastructure (DMZ, VPN, etc.).

 ![](../../.gitbook/assets/how-it-works-11.jpg)